Skip to main content

 Four surfaces from a live session.

-Four real screenshots from the shipped v0.1.2 build.
-The token/throughput HUD in the top-right of each chat frame reads out live: ollama-local/qwen3.6:latest at 6.5-8.9 tokens/s.
+Real screenshots from the shipped build.
+The token/throughput HUD in each chat frame reads out live: ollama-local/qwen3.6:latest at 6.5-8.9 tokens/s.
 Local inference, running on my TrueNAS box.

 LoomBoard chat surface rendering a Mermaid architecture diagram inline.
 Backend Services / Route Handler / Database / Cache Layer / SQL Query / Format Response boxes with flow arrows.
 Left rail shows Chats and Library.
 Top bar: chat-local model, ollama-local/qwen3.6:latest at 8.9 tokens/s.